tracylooloo/physical-computing-midterm/README.md

 ### Form

 The physical form that the project embodies is the trashcan.
 Due to the constraints of the on-campus 3D printers, my trashcan print ended up of this size and color, but it symbolizes a normal, large trashcan that dumpster trucks pick up on the side of the street, and is capable of opening and closing similarly to those types of trashcans.
+The trashcan is printed in two parts and uses a snap fit.
+I originally printed it with the wrong tolerance but I sanded it down to make it fit.

 **Finished Enclosure:**
 includes mini smartphone to throw away